Creighton vs. Alabama College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Creighton vs. Alabama BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the No. 8 Creighton Bluejays (8-2) versus the Alabama Crimson Tide (6-3) at CHI Health Center Omaha should be a tight matchup based on our computer prediction, which projects a final score of 80-79 in favor of Creighton.
-Game time is at 8:00 PM ET on December 16.
+Saturday's contest features the No. 8 Creighton Bluejays (8-2) and the Alabama Crimson Tide (6-3) squaring off at CHI Health Center Omaha in what is expected to be a tight matchup, with a projected 80-79 win for Creighton according to our computer prediction.
+Tipoff is at 8:00 PM ET on December 16.

+Based on our computer prediction, Alabama is a good bet to cover the point spread, which is listed at 7.5.
+The two sides are projected to come in below the 165.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!